top of page

 How to draft an all-in-one facing

-It's super easy to draft an all-in-one facing when you know how and I've broken it down into 5 simple steps for you.
-You'll soon have transformed your beautiful sleeveless top ready to pair with your long sleeve turtle neck for the crisp autumn mornings ahead.
+It's super easy to draft the pattern for an all-in-one facing when you know how and I've broken it down into 5 simple steps for you.
+You'll soon have transformed your beautiful sleeveless top, ready to pair with your long sleeve turtle neck for the crisp autumn mornings ahead.

 5 simple steps to draft an all-in-one facing for a sleeveless top: